Anthon H. Lund

-Anthon Henrik Lund (15 May 1844 – 2 March 1921) was a member of the Quorum of the Twelve Apostles and the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) and a prominent Utah leader.
+Anthon Henrik Lund (May 15, 1844 – March 2, 1921) was a member of the Quorum of the Twelve Apostles and the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) and a prominent Utah leader.

 Early life

 Lund was born in Aalborg, Denmark, to unmarried parents; he was raised by his maternal grandmother until his emigration to the United States in 1862.
 Lund's mother died before he turned four years old.
 At that time, his father was serving in the war over Schleswig-Holstein.
 Lund was baptized a member of the LDS Church at age 12; after his baptism, he assisted the missionaries and fulfilled his duties as first a teacher and then a priest by preaching with them.
 In 1862, Lund immigrated with his grandmother to the United States.
 He arrived in Utah Territory in September and settled in Sanpete County, following the tradition of many Scandinavian immigrants.

-In 1864, Lund was a teamster in a Down and Back Mormon pioneer company.
+In 1864, Lund was a teamster in a down-and-back company bringing additional emigrants to Utah.
 The next winter, he served as a school teacher.
 In 1865, he responded to Brigham Young's request that men come to Salt Lake City and learn to be telegraph operators.
 In 1866, Lund became the telegraph operator for the Mount Pleasant station, where he was ordained as a seventy by Peter Madsen Peel.
 He was also the first apostle to not practice plural marriage since the early days of the church.